-Master fishers work in the commercial fishing industry managing a fishing vessel and fishing operations to catch and preserve fish, crustacea and molluscs.
+Master fishers work in the commercial fishing industry managing a fishing vessel and fishing operations to catch and preserve fish, crustacean and molluscs.
+They operate radio, radar, sonar and other navigational aids, as well as check and interpret weather patterns.
 Master Fishers assist the crew in sorting, cleaning preserving, stowing and refrigerating their catch.
 They may also be responsible for the maintenance of their vessel and fishing equipment, and the management of their crew.
 Master fishers usually work based from remote coastal communities located around Western Australia.

 Working conditions will vary depending on the type of fishing operations a master fisher is undertaking.
 Some fishing operations are seasonal, and a master fisher may work continuously – and live out at sea – for extended periods.
 Master fishers can work long shifts and odd hours, in varied and extreme weather conditions.
 They are required to maintain strict safety standards on board.

 Depending on what they are trying to catch, master fishers will use a range of fishing equipment such as trawls, steel pots, nets, long lines and dredges.
 They also use navigational aids, marine radio to transmit and receive information, and equipment used to interpret weather patterns.
 They must also wear safety equipment such as life jackets, distress beacons, hard hats, safety boots and high visibility clothing to minimise risks.